 Requests can be submitted to Student Records via email student.records@emilygriffith.edu or submitted in person at the Welcome Desk.
 A signed release of records form with a student signature must be included in the request.
-A Verification Letter Request form is available on the Student Records page at <a href="mailto:emailto:
+A Verification Letter Request form is available on the Student Records page at emilygriffith.edu/student-records/